programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 This is the opening paragraph from January 2012 e-mail from Timothy Belden to Louise Kitchen and John Lavorato regarding the "Employment Contracts Deal".
 Belden directed Enron's Energy Services, and would later be convicted of conspiracy to drive up energy costs in California that led to a statewide energy crisis.

-Despite the feeling of frustration and anxiety you may glean the paragraph as a whole, notice the ambivalence of the specific phrases within the paragraph.
+Despite the feeling of frustration and anxiety you may glean from the paragraph as a whole, notice the ambivalence of the specific phrases within the paragraph.
 Some appear to express good faith efforts, e.g.  "not trying to 'hold up' the deal" and "genuinely trying".
 And yet, there are even stronger negative statements about "getting frustrated", "I am afraid", and "this company... has screwed me and the people who work for me."

 Let's calculate the sentiment scores for this e-mail using *VADER* to get a sense for what the tool can do.
 To start, create a new working directory (folder) on your computer called "`sentiment`" somewhere that you can find it.
 Within that folder, create a new text file and save it as "`sentiment.py`".
 This will be where we write the code for this task.

-First, we have to tell Python where the NLTK code for VADER sentiment analysis is located.
+First, we have to tell Python where the NLTK code for *VADER* sentiment analysis is located.
 At the top of our file, we will import the code for *VADER*:

 ```